clarissanjani/MPD-V2G/README.md

 test
 ```

-Run the React Native application
+Run the React Native application (All mentioned technical prerequisites are required, and a Google Chrome browser)
 1. Change to the client directory

 ```